KojoAnselm/VotingSystem/README.md

         - Must be available in his default ports
         - the service must provide the following environment variables: user, password and vhost (all values should be defaults [look here](https://hub.docker.com/_/rabbitmq/))

-1. There is a known issue with the x service... before it starts rabbitmq must be up and ready.
-This constraint is due to the fact that the x service is trying to establish a connection with the rabbitmq service at start time.
+1. There is a known issue with the voting.processor service... before it starts rabbitmq must be up and ready.
+This constraint is due to the fact that the voting.processor service is trying to establish a connection with the rabbitmq service at start time.
 Unfortunately, no fault tolerance mechanism where implemented yet to handle the exception that is thrown.

 Goodluck!